 Since your urogynecologist is able to perform this surgery utilizing a minimally invasive approach, you will most likely be able to go home the day of surgery.
 To help you accomplish this goal, we have worked with our anesthesiology team to develop an Enhanced Recovery After Surgery (ERAS) program.
 Your urogynecologist will determine if you are a candidate for this program at your pre-surgical visit.

 After surgery, it is not unusual to have a yellowish discharge.
 This is from the dissolving of the stitches your urogynecologist uses to perform the surgery.
-These stitches are mostly gone by 6-8 weeks.
+These stitches are mostly gone by six to eight weeks.

 How should I prepare for surgery?